raleigh-butler/model-welfare/README.md

   ✅ Completed Indicators

   Note: Remove "_DONE" and "_DRAFTED" from folder names when using them.
-  Filepaths in the code do not include thos pieces — they are simply to note completion status.
+  Filepaths in the code do not include those pieces — they are simply to note completion status.

   gwt1_DONE/ - Global Workspace Theory: Parallel Processing